-- The Establishment of Identity of Individuals:i. - Footprints, hair, skin, blood grouping; physical peculiarities. - iii.
-The Establishment of the Identity of Physical Objects by shape and size: Identifying marks and impressions made by physical objects; shoe prints: type and tread marks; die and tool marks; upture of fracture marks. - iv.
-The Establishment of the Identity of Physical Objects by Physical and Chemical Analysis: Paints; coloured objects: metal; alloys; chain and the earthen wares:cements:Plaster;bricks:dusts;soil minerals;plastics.

-5. Questioned Documents and the Identification of Handwriting:

 - i.
+The Establishment of Identity of Individuals:- - ii.
+Footprints, hair, skin, blood grouping; physical peculiarities.

+iv.
+The Establishment of the Identity of Physical Objects by Physical and Chemical Analysis: Paints; coloured objects :metal; alloys ;chain and the earthen wares: cements: Plaster; bricks: dusts; soil minerals; plastics.

+1. Questioned Documents and the Identification of Handwriting:

-Paper, its types and identification; - ii.
-Inks: pencils and writing tools; - iii.
-Handwriting habit and flow; Disguised writing; comparison and points of identity; - iv.
-Samples; various type of forgery and their detection; - v.
-Additions; erasures alterations; seals; rubberstamps; typewriting; printing; blocks.
+i.
+Paper, its types and identification;

+ii.Inks: pencils and writing tools;

+iii.
+Handwriting habit and flow; Disguised writing; comparison and points of identity;

+iv.
+Samples; various type of forgery and their detection;

+v.Additions; erasures alterations; seals; rubber stamps; typewriting; printing; blocks.

-6. The Identification of Fire-Arms and Cartidges and Related Problems:
+2. The Identification of Fire-Arms and Cartidges and Related Problems:

 - i.
-Type of fire-arms and their use; time and range of firing; - ii.
+Type of fire-arms and their use;t ime and range of firing; - ii.
 Identification of a fire-arm with a cartridge case and bullet; - iii.
 Miscellaneous fire-arm problems like origin or direction of fire.

-7. Injuries to Persons:
+3. Injuries to Persons:

 - i.
 Evidentiary value of details of injuries; - ii.
 Traces left by the weapon used: its range and direction; - iii.
 Danger to clothing worn by the victim and related problems; - iv.
-The flow of blood from injuries; - v.
-The shape and directions of blood drops and their evidentiary value, the discovery of blood and semen stains on various objects; - vi.
+The flow of blood from injuries;

+v.
+The shape and directions of blood drops and their evidentiary value, the discovery of blood and semen stains on various objects;

+vi.
 Accidental deaths and suicides.

-8. Evidentiary value of Physical Evidence as Evaluated a Forensic sciences laboratory viz, Evidence with scientific report.
+- 4. Evidentiary value of Physical Evidence as Evaluated a Forensic sciences laboratory viz, Evidence with scientific report. - i.

-- i.
 Fallibility of eye witnesses.
 The probative value of such evidence. - ii.
 Findings of scientific methods of investigation; their probative value. - iii.
 Assessment of value from actual cases.
 Value to be assigned to the different types of exhibit.
 Restoration of numbers; - iv.
-Examination of the walking, picture of footprints; clothing; copper wire; pieces of wood etc.
+Examination of the walking, picture of footprints; clothing; copper wire; pieces of wood etc. - v.
+Medico-legal analysis of reports and their significance.

-9. Modern scientific Techniques
+5. Modern scientific Techniques

 - i.
-Narco-Analysis

-- ii.
-Tests, Polygraph test, Brain Mapping Test, hypnotism,
+Narco-Analysis and its Legal implications - ii.
+Tests, Polygraph test, Brain Mapping Test, hypnotism, - iii.

-- iii.
 Lie Detector Test & others